 Michael Altfield is a software engineer, writer, security expert, and privacy advocate.

 Michael was born a third-generation immigrant in the US.
-In 2013, he graduated from the University of Central Florida with a Bachelors of Computer Science and a minor in Secure Computing and Networking.
+In 2013, he graduated from UCF with a BS in Computer Science and a minor in Secure Computing and Networking.
+He is also an alumni of the Recurse Center (Hacker School), New York City.

 At the age of 14, Michael started building Linux servers.
 He's since been a tireless supporter of the free software movement and has contributed to several FOSS projects--including Open Source Ecology, Wikipedia, phpList, BusKill, and Coviz.